magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 The girl blinked, startled but kind.
 “Yes.
 I can hear it.”

-“Is Boots’s heart here?” she asked the others.
+“Is Boots’s heart here?” the girl asked the others in her shaking voice.

 “Yes!” the little animals shouted.
 “That’s Boots’s heart!”